nostr-dev-kit/ndk/README.md

 -   Users of NDK should instantiate a single NDK instance.
 -   That instance tracks state with all relays connected, explicit and otherwise.
 -   All relays are tracked in a single pool that handles connection errors/reconnection logic.
--   RelaySets are assembled ad-hoc as needed depending on the queries set, although some RelaySets might be long-lasting, like the `explicitRelays` specified by the user.
+-   RelaySets are assembled ad-hoc as needed depending on the queries set, although some RelaySets might be long-lasting, like the `explicitRelayUrls` specified by the user.
 -   RelaySets are always a subset of the pool of all available relays.